jonshiach/graphics-labs/_sources/pages/06_3D_worlds.md

 ## Projection

 The next step is to project the view space onto the screen space.
-OpenGL uses **Normalized Device Co-ordinates (NDC)** to to simplify the final transformation of the screen space to the display where the screen space is a unit cube where axes co-ordinates range from -1 to 1.
+OpenGL uses NDC where the screen space is a unit cube where axes co-ordinates range from -1 to 1.
 Any fragments with co-ordinates outside of this range are ignored or **clipped**.

 ### Orthographic projection